 CT means CT scan is an imaging technique that makes a series of x-ray images of the body in cuts, presented cuts in three-dimensional form.

 Rectal examination or examination of the prostate is part of the physical examination in which the doctor uses the index finger to feel the size, shape and consistency of the prostate.
 It serves to diagnose conditions such as prostate enlargement (HPB) or prostate cancer.
-By touch you can feel the physical changes of the prostate gland.
-In benign disease, the touch is fibroelastic, mobile and painless.
-However, in cancer the prostate is hardened and in the same way, the examination does not cause pain.
-When pain occurs, the prostate is inflamed (prostatitis) Learn more about diagnosis of prostate diseases.
+By touch you can feel the physical changes in the prostate gland.
+In benign disease, the touch is fibro-elastic, mobile and painless.
+However, in cancer the prostate is hardened and the test does not cause pain.
+When pain occurs it is because the prostate is inflamed (prostatitis) Learn more about diagnosis of prostate diseases.

 In medicine nothing is so simple at times.
 There are cases in which the PSA is low and the prostate is hardened, ie prostate cancer.
 Learn more about prostate cancer e high risk prostate cancer.
 On the other hand there are cases with PSA and that the touch is normal, with only a large prostate, is the HPB.
 Learn more about HPB and os care of prostate RTU.
 The most normal is that the HPB have PSA lower and prostate cancer, PSA higher.